Siddhishastri/Python_Projects/Insurance Data Analysis/README.md

-# Insurance EDA & Medical Cost Prediction Project
+# Insurance Data Analysis

 ## Project Overview

-This project focuses on exploratory data analysis (EDA) and predictive modeling for a healthcare insurance dataset.
+This project focuses on exploratory data analysis (EDA) for a healthcare insurance dataset.
 The dataset contains information about policyholders and their medical costs.
-The goal of the project is to analyze how various factors—such as age, BMI, smoking status, and region—affect medical insurance costs and to build a model that can predict the insurance premium based on these factors.
+The goal of the project is to analyze how various factors—such as age, BMI, smoking status, and region—affect medical insurance costs.

-## Domain
-+ Industry: Healthcare and Insurance
-+ Problem Type: Regression
-+ Goal: To create a model that predicts the medical insurance premium cost based on various features such as age, BMI, number of children, smoking habits, and region.

 ## Problem Statement

 ABC Insurance, an insurance agency, has a large dataset containing information about their policyholders and claims.
 They want to analyze the factors that influence the cost of medical insurance premiums.
 For example, a smoker's insurance premium is usually higher than a non-smoker's due to the increased risk of chronic diseases.
-The agency is looking for insights from this dataset to help make better business decisions and predict healthcare premiums for future policyholders based on input features.
+The agency is looking for insights from this dataset to help make better business decisions.

 ## Objective
-The objective of this project is to analyze the insurance dataset and create a predictive model to estimate the cost of medical insurance based on several factors including:
+The objective of this project is to analyze the insurance dataset based on several factors including:

 + Age
 + BMI